imtharun/apartment-management-system-dbms/README.md

   - Functionalities
   - ER Diagram
   - Database Schema
+  - Screenshots of the Interface
 - Tech Stack
 - How to Run
 - Contributors

 # Project Description

-### In this project we created a Apartment management system with user interface and database support.This project is a part of our curriculum, here we solved the problem of manual entry of data in apartments by creating user interface and storing data in mysql database.
+#### In this project we created a Apartment management system with user interface and database support.This project is a part of our curriculum, here we solved the problem of manual entry of data in apartments by creating user interface and storing data in mysql database.

 <br />